Insurance in Australia: Health insurance

 The Australian Government provides a basic universal health cover through the Medicare scheme.
 Medicare is partly funded by a 2% Medicare levy paid by most taxpayers.

 Individuals and families can take out additional health insurance for services not covered by Medicare or for services provided in private hospitals.
 The Australian taxation system penalises higher income earners who do not take out private health insurance, with a Medicare Levy Surcharge of 1% to 1.5% being payable by those who do not take out private health insurance.

-Travel Insurance

-Regulated by the Australian Prudential Regulation Authority (APRA) under the Commonwealth Insurance Act 1973.
-The Government of Australia website Smartraveller recommends "Take out comprehensive travel insurance and ensure it covers you for the places you'll visit, things you'll do and any pre-existing conditions."